-At the moment, I live within spitting distance of the coolest block in in the country (per GQ Magazine).
+At the moment, I live within spitting distance of the coolest block in the country (per GQ Magazine).
 Sigh.
 I am confident that this will never happen in Bend, which delights me.
 If I see one more fedora-wearing hipster striding past my house, I may hyperventilate.
-Which leads nicely into my next point…
+This leads nicely into my next point…

 Bend has a bearable hipster-to-normal-people ratio.